tidelift/jira-integration-example/README.md

 If you want to modify the title and contents of the Jira issue, examine `JiraTideliftUniqueIssueRenderer` and the `summary` and `description` methods.

+Use this code as a base for starting with and customizing your own Jira import workflow.

 ## Requirements